Alignak-monitoring/alignak/doc/source/15_development/documentation.rst

 This documentation uses `Python-sphinx`_, which itself uses `reStructuredText`_ syntax.

-The guidelines below are loosely based on the `documentation-style-guide-sphinx`_ project and improve upon the converted content of the numerous of contributors to the shinken wiki.
+The guidelines below are loosely based on the `documentation-style-guide-sphinx`_ project and improve upon the converted content of the numerous of contributors to the alignak wiki.

 Contribute by...